KimoriWasTaken/ValheimEndgame/README.md

    - Either Boats get oneshot or they are indestructable...

 #### Needs Time:
+⚠️ Economy balancing
+   - Find the right balance between Drops, Enchant costs and Trader sales

-❌ Optimize Valheim Legends balancing
+❌ Valheim Legends balancing
    - Damage seems minimal at first and overpowered once leveled
+   - Especially Casters seem to need a lot of attention

 ❌ Optimize Boss difficulty
    - They should be a challange at first and when you have to farm them